cisagov/ncats-data-dictionary/NCATS_Data_Dictionary.md

 our [Certificate
 Transparency](https://www.certificate-transparency.org/) log scanner,
 which only grabs certificates that apply to domains in our [domains collection](#h.qwt153c8i5hu).
-NOTE:More details may be available in the GitHub [README](https://github.com/cisagov/cyhy-ct-logs/blob/initial/README.md) document for
+NOTE: More details may be available in the GitHub [README](https://github.com/cisagov/cyhy-ct-logs/blob/initial/README.md) document for